sbcshop/ReadPi_RFID_Hardware/README.md

    * [Raspberry Pi Pico RFID expansion](https://shop.sb-components.co.uk/products/raspberry-pi-pico-rfid-expansion) - RFID expansion board with support to incorporate Pico/Pico W
    * [RFID_Breakout](https://shop.sb-components.co.uk/products/rfid-breakout?_pos=5&_sid=fac219786&_ss=r) - RFID breakout for standalone testing and freedom to choose microcontroller as per requirement.

+**DISCLAIMER: The files provided, including mechanical dimensions, and STEP files, are for reference only.
+Variations may exist between these files and the actual physical product.
+We do not assume responsibility for any discrepancies or damages resulting from their use.
+It is strongly recommended to verify all critical dimensions and specifications using the physical product before manufacturing or integration.**

 ## Product License

 This is ***open source*** product.
 Kindly check LICENSE.md file for more information.